 It is but one great instance in a Disney movie that contains several underrated instances of emotional power.
 When Ratigan brings Olivia and her father back together again—only for him to cruelly separate them again—that hurts like nothing else.
 When Dawson is brought to tears over his failure to protect Olivia from danger, Basil stops ridiculing him, comforts him and assures him, “We’ll get her back.”
 Even when the case is solved and Dawson prepares to leave Baker Street for good, we are overjoyed when Basil finds a way to convince him to stay.
 They are immortal characters, and we love them.

 The Great Mouse Detective came out the same year as Don Bluth’s An American Tail (1986), another animated film in which a mouse was the hero.
-If An American Tail seems like the better movie today, that’s probably because it was an immensely personal work—Bluth, a former Disney employee, had structured it, deliberately, as a critical response to Disney’s more conservative way of working.
-By contrast, The Great Mouse Detective is a more cerebral film: it was a collaborative effort worked on by 4 directors (Ron Clements, John Musker, Dave Michener, Burny Mattinson) and, thus, lacks An American Tail's consistency of vision.
-But 25 years after its release, The Great Mouse Detective continues to endure—perhaps because the fight for intelligence waged between Basil and Ratigan has kept it so remarkably alive.
-When you can communicate such a fascinating character conflict to a level so that kids will understand, you’ve got yourself an intelligent kids’ movie.
+If An American Tail seems like the better movie today, that’s probably because it was an immensely personal work; Bluth, a former Disney employee, had structured it, deliberately, as a critical response to Disney’s more conservative way of working.
+By contrast, The Great Mouse Detective was a collaborative effort worked on by 4 directors (Ron Clements, John Musker, Dave Michener, Burny Mattinson) and, thus, lacks An American Tail's singular vision.
+But 25 years after its release, The Great Mouse Detective continues to endure, perhaps because the fight for intelligence waged between Basil and Ratigan has kept it so remarkably alive.
+When you can communicate such a fascinating character conflict to a level so that kids will understand, it's more than just a kids' movie.